krokoreit/spTimeHelperPy/README.md

 ```py
   get_tz_zone_abbreviations()
 ```
-Returns a tuple with abbreviations for normal and daylight saving periods of target timezone, e.g. ('CET', 'CEST').
+Returns a tuple with abbreviations for the normal and daylight saving periods of the target timezone, e.g. ('CET', 'CEST').

 <div style="text-align: right"><a href="#methods">&#8679; back up to list of methods</a></div>
 </br>